Ms Alexandra Loske

 Biography

-Alexandra Loske is an art historian and freelance writer and translator with a particular interest in late eighteenth and early nineteenth century European art and architecture.
-She was born and grew up in Germany and came to England in 1997, where her first job was as a cataloguer and IT manager at the specialist art booksellers Shipleys in London's Charing Cross Road.
-She has been working at the University of Sussex since 1999.
-She is the managing editor of the Frogmore Press, which was founded in 1983 and publishes the literary journal The Frogmore Papers and other collections.
+Dr Alexandra Loske is an art historian, curator and editor with a particular interest in late eighteenth and early nineteenth century European art and architecture.
+She was born and grew up in Germany, came to England in 1997 and has been working at the University of Sussex since 1999.

 Alexandra obtained an M.A. in Linguistics and English Literature from Humboldt University Berlin in 1997 and ten years later added an M.A. in Art History from the University of Sussex.
-She then received an AHRC funded D.Phil scholarship.
-Her research is based at the Royal Pavilion, Brighton, where she also regularly gives guided tours and talks.
+She then secured an AHRC funded D.Phil scholarship.
+Her research was based at the Royal Pavilion, Brighton.
+Alexandra received her PhD in July 2014.

-In April 2012 Alexandra was elected on to the committee of the Regency Society of Brighton and Hove.
+From April 2012 until November 2015 Alexandra served on the board of trustees of the Regency Society of Brighton and Hove.

 Role

-Alexandra Loske joined the team of associate tutors in the department of Art History in November 2008 and has since been teaching the modules Visual Cultures II and Art on Site and contributed to the lecture courses Communicating Art, Stories of Art and Exhibition Studies.
+Dr Alexandra Loske joined the team of associate tutors in the department of Art History in November 2008 and has since been teaching the modules Visual Cultures II and Art on Site and contributed to the lecture courses Communicating Art, Stories of Art, Objects of Art, Art and Artists, Art in the Modern Era, Art and the City, and Exhibition Studies.
+Since 2014 she has been delivering Widening Participation workshops for the Art History department.

 Alexandra was the Resources Coordinator and Language Learning Advisor of the Language Learning Centre from 2001 until 2011.